Planning a trip to Yosemite in winter and looking for information on how to visit this park in the off-season? We got you covered!

 For cooler days and evenings, I use my insulated Columbia winter jacket to keep me warm as the temperatures start dropping.

 While it’s common to layer up with warm tops in the winter, don’t forget about the bottoms too!
 On winter trips, I usually wear thermal leggings or waterproof hiking pants that will keep me comfy.

 Having a good pair of wool socks can make or break your winter hiking experience.
-My favorite socks are by Darn Tough that wick away moisture to regulate temperature while providing comfort and cushion on longer day hikes.
+My favorite socks are by Darn Tough which wick away moisture to regulate temperature while providing comfort and cushion on longer day hikes.

 One of the worst parts about winter hikes is taking off your gloves every time you want to take a video or photo (and there will be plenty of photo opportunities in Yosemite!).
 For that reason, I recommend getting gloves with touchscreen compatibility.